jarizleifr/ManulECS/README.md

 world.Declare<Pos>().Declare<IsPlayer>();
 ```

 Easiest way to assign new components to entities is to use field initializers.
-Assign will only assign component if not already found on the entity, AssignOrReplace will replace the existing component.
+Assign will only assign component if not already found on the entity, Patch will replace the existing component.

 ```
 world.Assign(entity, new Pos { x = 0, y = 0 }); // Will not overwrite